Kevy-loo/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It's more efficient in the sense that you no longer have to addClassList and very little if any document.queryselector.
+React also instantly renders components so it is very good at non static (large) applications.

 1. Describe component state.

+Component state is a javascript object that is then used by react to hold information.

 1. Describe props.

+Props are properties or attributes(i guess?) that is used to pass data from one component to another.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects are things that affect something outside of the current function that is being ran.
+We use useEffect to set the state whenever props changes.